skial/resolve/README.md

 ### Why tho?

-Coerce is more useful for when dealing with user provided types during macro generation. _If using coerce in macros, its recommended to use the `be.macros.Resolver` methods directly._
+Coerce is more useful for when dealing with user provided types during macro generation. _If using coerce in other macros, it is recommended to use the `be.macros.Resolver` methods directly._

 ### Type Support